Learn About The Law

 FindLaw’s Learn About the Law features thousands of informational articles to help you understand your options.
 And if you’re ready to hire an attorney, find one in your area who can help.

 Sec.
-5. (a) A photo exempt identification card expires at midnight on the birth date of the holder that occurs six (6) years following the date of issuance.
+5. (a) Except as provided in subsection (f), a photo exempt identification card expires at midnight on the birth date of the holder that occurs six (6) years following the date of issuance.

 (b) An application for renewal of a photo exempt identification card may be made not more than twenty-four (24) months before the expiration date of the card.